 Starting in high school, students are allowed to bring their backpacks to class and put them underneath their desks, which gives students the opportunity to have more things with them when they go to class.
 As a high school student with low vision who was just beginning to start using assistive technology in the classroom, I carried several different items to help me with my classes, and the contents of my backpack continued to evolve as I transferred to a new high school and began taking half of my classes online.
-Here is a round-up of what was in my backpack on a typical day of high school, along with posts that go more into detail on each item.
+Here is a round-up of what was in my backpack on a typical day of high school, which mostly consists of mainstream technology that I would use as assistive technology in different contexts.

 The backpack